juan-carlos-trimino/fin-finance/README.md

 2. Tenancy's OCID (Profile->Tenancy: \<tenancy-name\>)
 3. The region

 When creating the keys, decline creating a passphrase.
 Once the keys are generated, you'll need to associate the public key to the user.
-From the Oracle Cloud web console, click on ***Profile-> My profile->API keys*** on the left and click on ***Add API Key***.
+From the Oracle Cloud web console, click on `Profile-> My profile->API keys`* on the left and click on `Add API Key`.
 Upload the public key's pem file.

 **Step 5: Verify that everything is configured properly**<br>
-You can verify that everything is configured properly by running the following command:
+You can verify that everything is configured properly by running the following command.
 ```
 (oracle-cli) ~/oci/python$ oci iam compartment list -c <tenancy-ocid>
 ```
 where \<tenancy-ocid\> is your tenancy's OCID.

-If there are no errors in the JSON reply, the config file was create (by default in ***~/.oci***).
-At this point, you need to run Terraform to allocate your resources.
+If there are no errors in the `JSON` reply, the config file was create (by default in `~/.oci`).
+At this point, you need to run `Terraform` to allocate your resources.

 **Step 6: Deactivate the virtual environment.**
 ```